Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Harmonic maps and their twistor lifts

 \subsection{Construction of the twistor lifts}

-We may now state one half of our main result, namely that nilconformal harmonic maps have twistor lifts; in fact, we shall give explicit formulae for those lifts.
-The converse will follow from Proposition \ref{pr:real-Grass}, from an interpretation using geometric flag manifolds.
-Uniqueness will be established in Lemma \ref{le:uniqueness}, using that same interpretation.
+We may now state our main result, namely that nilconformal harmonic maps into $G_2/\SO{4}$ have twistor lifts; in fact, we shall give explicit formulae for those lifts.
+For uniqueness see Lemma \ref{le:uniqueness}.
+The converse, with estimate on $s(\varphi)$, follows from Proposition \ref{pr:real-Grass}; for the general fact that a harmonic map with a twistor lift is nilconformal, see Proposition \ref{pr:nilconformal}.

+Our proofs will need the following characterization of when a map from a Riemann surface $M$ to one of the twistor spaces $T_s$ of \S \ref{subsec:twistor-sp1} is $J_2$-holomorphic; this will be established using Lie theory in \S \ref{subsec:J2-descr}.
+Those maps are given by varying subspaces $W$, $\l$ and $D$ of $\cn^7$, i.e., subbundles of the trivial bundle $\CC^7 = M \times (\I\O \otimes \cn) \cong M \times \cn^7$.
+As before, we write $(\CC^7,D^{\varphi}_{\zbar})$ to mean the bundle $\CC^7$ equipped with the Koszul--Malgrange holomorphic structure induced by $\varphi$.